 Students who play the following must rent from DMS and cannot rent from a local music store:

 Students who play the following may rent from DMS (most likely scenario) or a local music store (as they are available).
-Not all music stores carry the larger instruments.
+Not all music stores carry the larger instruments, you’ll have to call and inquire.

 Bass Clarinet (or Contrabass/Contralto Clarinet)